Towards a real distributed social network protocol

 The protocol should also make no assumptions about the nature of an entity.
 Some entities will be people, but others might be companies, or groups, or even events -- the difference lying merely in the metadata that might be attached to the entity rather than a fundamental protocol-level difference.

-Network activity updates
+network activity updates

 These can be handled via a pub/sub mechanism like PuSH.
 When an entity performs an action it distributes that action to any subscribers.
 They can further syndicate within their own network according to their domain-specific rules.
 ActivityStreams are the way forward here.